What you’re getting in Sportsnet NOW?

 Sportsnet NOW allows fans to get a whole host of different sports, all under one roof.
 It allows a customer that doesn’t have a TV subscription to still host their friends for the big game, without having to subscribe to a number of different services.

 Since Sportsnet™ owns all 82 games of the Calgary Flames, Edmonton Oilers, and Vancouver Canucks, Sportsnet NOW becomes a one-stop shop for fans of those teams to catch every game within their viewing region.
-It’s a place to catch all 162 Blue Jays games, while also getting your daily sports shows and analysis.
+It’s a place to catch Blue Jays games, while also getting your daily sports shows and analysis.

 It’s a place to catch some basketball, baseball, hockey, curling, wrestling, and more.
 In short, it’s about choice—which is what consumers want in 2016.

 The other services are generally for the hard-core fan for a single sport.
 In Canada, the NFL’s GamePass does not currently offer the ability to watch live games, only replays 24-48 hours after completion.